-In addition, our sole Director has from time to time engaged the services of outside consultants to assist in making decisions regarding the establishment of Netlist's compensation philosophy and programs.
-Most recently the Company engaged Mercer to provide guidelines for executive compensation programs for 2022.
+In addition, the Board has from time to time engaged the services of outside consultants to assist in making decisions regarding the establishment of Netlist's compensation philosophy and programs.
+In Fiscal 2022, our Board did not engage the services of any compensation consultants.